wmjae/cometbft/docs/references/architecture/tendermint-core/adr-047-handling-evidence-from-light-client.md

-This function then returns the trace of blocks from the witness node between the common header and the divergent header of the primary as it is likely, as seen in the example to the right, that multiple headers where required in order to verify the divergent one.
+This function then returns the trace of blocks from the witness node between the common header and the divergent header of the primary as it is likely, as seen in the example to the right, that multiple headers were required in order to verify the divergent one.
 This trace will be used later (as is also described later in this document).

 ![](img/bifurcation-point.png)